 The Code requires ACFID members to have a child-friendly complaint handling process.
+The complainant may be a child victim and/or an adult bringing forward a complaint of abuse suffered as a child.

 When a child/young person tells you that he or she has been abused, they may be feeling scared, guilty, ashamed, angry and powerless.
 You, in turn, may feel a sense of outrage, disgust, sadness, anger and sometimes disbelief.